CrossyChainsaw/Portfolio/README.md

 **Why**: Instead of choosing a random database, I'd like to know which database fits my application the best.
 Because if you realize you chose the wrong database in the middle of the project it might cost a lot of time, effort and money(for a company, I'm just a student).

-**How**: Find multiple articles about how to choose the right database for your application, validate them, and use them for my project.
+**How**: Find multiple articles about how to choose the right database for your application, validate them, and use them for my research.

-I've put the document with the research in it in my portfolio, Because its so big you have to download it.
+I've put the document with the research in it in my portfolio, Because it's so big you have to download it.

 [Database Research](https://github.com/CrossyChainsaw/Portfolio/tree/master/Database%20Research)

 ## How do I protect the URLs my microservices use to communicate against DDoS attacks?
 First I asked myself 3 questions.
-What do i wanna research, why do i wanna research it, and how do i wanna research it.
+What do I want to research, why do I want to research it, and how do I want to research it.

 **What**: I want to research how I can protect my URLs against DDoS attacks.

-**Why**: If i don't protect the URLs, people can DDoS attack my services, which slow down my application or can even take it down.
+**Why**: If I don't protect the URLs, people can DDoS attack my services, which slow down my application or can even take it down.

 **How**: Trying to understand what all the risks are of not protecting the URLs, and finding out how to protect the URLs making use of reliable sources and validation.